-Beit Hatfutsot is The Diaspora Museum, a fascinating museum located within the campus of the Tel Aviv University in Ramat Aviv in north Tel Aviv.
+Beit Hatfutsot is The Museum of the Jewish People, a fascinating museum located within the campus of the Tel Aviv University in Ramat Aviv in north Tel Aviv.
 The museum chronicles Jewish life across the diaspora over thousands of years using interesting and creative displays.
 Currently undergoing a massive refurbishment program, the museum is worth a visit if you are interested in Jewish history and somewhere you could easily end up spending a day or even more!

 Eretz Israel Museum

 Also in Ramat Aviv, a short distance from Beit Hatfutsot, is the Eretz Israel Museum, the Museum of the Land of Israel.
 This museum is predominantly an archaeology museum with a number of pavilions set across a beautiful site set above the center of the city of Tel Aviv, focusing on different aspects of history.

 Design Museum Holon

 The internationally acclaimed Design Museum Holon is housed in a work of art – a masterpiece by leading Israeli architect Ron Arad which is the focal point of Holon, a city just south of Tel Aviv.
 Housing two or three rotating exhibitions relating to the world of design, the Design Museum is not a huge museum, but is something of a spectacle and somewhere you should certainly consider visiting.

 Bauhaus Tel Aviv Museum by Frits de Wits